sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 ## Alive's Impact

-At the time of publication, Alive's authors manually translated 334 LLVM peephole optimizations (from [InstCombine](instcombine)) to Alive out of a possible 1028 instructions, meaning 694 were not processed for verification.
+At the time of publication, Alive's authors manually translated 334 LLVM peephole optimizations (from [InstCombine][instcombine]) to Alive out of a possible 1028 optimizations, meaning 694 were not processed for verification.
 Out of the translated optimizations, the authors found 8 bugs where the most uncommon bug was due to the introduction of undefined behavior.
 The authors state that most of the time Alive runs in a few seconds while for instructions with multiplication and division it "can take several hours or longer to verify the larger bit-widths" as most SMT solvers struggle with such inputs.
 The remaining optimizations could not be translated as they include instructions that were not supported by Alive at the time (such as floating-point operations).

 In addition to verifying existing optimizations, the authors also created a LLVM+Alive version of the LLVM compiler where the optimizations verified by Alive were replaced by C++ code generated by Alive that performed the optimization.
 On average, code generated by LLVM+Alive was 3% slower than LLVM's -O3 (the most aggressive optimization option) despite covering a fraction of the optimization LLVM offers.
 This suggests that Alive could be a viable option for both verifying and synthesizing optimization code.